hankinsohl/c4recover/README.md

 it is best to change assets on your computer to match the save if at all possible.
 Only as a last resort should c4recover be used.

-### What is c4edit?

-c4edit is a command line program built with c4lib that translates BTS saves into human-readable text.
-The format of the text file is similar to that of a debugger's memory view.
-The beginning of a "translation" is shown below.

 ### Getting started

-Download c4recover [here](https://github.com/hankinsohl/c4/releases/tag/latest), and follow the directions in [QUICKSTART.md](QUICKSTART.md) to configure c4recover for your computer.
+Download c4recover [here](https://github.com/hankinsohl/c4recover/releases/tag/latest), and follow the directions in [QUICKSTART.md](QUICKSTART.md) to configure c4recover for your computer.

 ### License